Do you really need an ideal client?

 Do you really need an ideal client?
 No. Success is possible without ever claiming a specific niche.

-I’ve spoken with many entrepreneurs who work with everyone.
+I’ve spoken with many accounting professionals who work with everyone.
 Variety, they claim, prevents boredom.
 Selecting a specific target audience feels limiting.
-Other entrepreneurs resist choosing a specific niche because they’re afraid of not reaching clients whom they can help, but don’t fall into that exact category.
+And, there are some who resist choosing a specific niche because they fear not reaching clients whom they can help, but outside of their niche.

 Now you may be wondering why choose an ideal client?
 Here are 5 reasons.

 - Aim.
 Knowing exactly who to aim for improves your effectiveness and it’s more efficient.

 - Expert.
 Gaining expert status is easier for specialists.
 Solving a specific establishes you as an authority.

 - Marketing.
 Targeted marketing is like speaking the love language of your ideal client.
 Your message appeals to that person.

 - Networking.
 It’s easier to discover exactly where to find your target audience.

 - Income.
 Specialists earn more money than generalists.

 Whether you realize it, or not, your accounting firm is the business of customer satisfaction.
 Marketing, advertising and sales have greater impact once you identify your high value clients.